xieyuheng/inner/persons/judea-pearl/causality.md

 # 1 Introduction to Probabilities, Graphs, and Causal Models

+## 1.1 Introduction to Probability Theory

+### 1.1.2 Basic Concepts in Probability Theory

 We will adhere to the **Bayesian interpretation of probability**, according to which _probabilities encode degrees of belief about events in the world_ and data are used to strengthen, update, or weaken those degrees of belief.